opensrp/opensrp-client-opd/README.md

  3. Add your implemented `OpdRegisterActivity` to the `Android.manifest` file
  4. Call `OpdRegisterActivity` from your navigation menu

- 5. Create the OPD repositories inside your application repository class.
+ 5. Create the OPD repositories inside your application repository class

     This can be done by adding the following lines of code to your `ApplicationRepository#onCreate(SQLiteDatabase)`:

  ```java